-Mick Jagger dances with the devil at the graveyard in The Rolling Stones’ creepy song ‘Dancing With Mr. D’ (and with Mrs. D)on Goat’s Head Soup.
+Mick Jagger dances with the devil in the graveyard in The Rolling Stones’ creepy song ‘Dancing With Mr. D’ (and with Mrs. D) on Goat’s Head Soup.
 I wonder if the devil appreciated Mick’s blue eyeshadow and shiny gold Ossie Clark jumpsuit!
-Mick is singing about Mr. D, but it is Mrs. D who gets him in the last dance!
+Mick is singing about Mr. D, but it is Mrs. D who gets him during the last dance!

 Here’s the official music video for Rod Stewart – “The Killing Of Georgie (Part I & II)” from ‘A Night On The Town‘ (1976).
 There have been comparisons made to the melodies of John Lennon’s songs ‘Give Peace a Chance’, ‘Don’t Let me Down’, and Dylan’s ‘I Want You’!!
 This song is so sad – and ahead of its time.
 The “Doo da doo’s” remind me of Lou Reed’s ‘Walk on the Wild Side’!

 Rod Stewart – The Killing Of Georgie (Part I & II) (Official Video)